 With ecommerce shoppers and buyers in mind, food and beverage manufacturers have an upward trajectory.
 People are looking to companies for signs of strength.
 Are you one of them?
-In May, Thomas added more than 800 new companies to our existing 500,000+ North American supplier listings — and they’re reaping the benefits with an increase in brand presence online that helps them to connect with more buyers.
+Each month, Thomas adds hundreds of new companies to our existing 500,000+ North American supplier listings — and they’re reaping the benefits with an increase in brand presence online that helps them to connect with more buyers.
 Complete your listing here.

 For additional resources on helping your manufacturing company grow and navigate uncertainties, check out the links below:

 - Learn how this manufacturer used online advertising and content marketing to get a 321% increase in quote value.
 Case Study: How Corrugated Metals Tapped Into A New Industry